Terry Pilkadaris

 Terry Peter Pilkadaris (born 30 October 1973) is an Australian professional golfer.

+Career

 Pilkadaris was born in Perth, Western Australia.
 He turned professional in 1998, joining the PGA Tour of Australasia.
 Since 2002 he has played on the Asian Tour, where he has won three tournaments.
 He was fifth on the Asian Tour Order of Merit in both 2004 and 2005.
 He has also played on the European Tour since 2005.